Hasmelash95/heavenly-beauty/README.md

 ![Allow No Barrier](https://user-images.githubusercontent.com/103432143/170694088-ba9ce095-2a35-4f0f-8b1d-e77a0ea0eb44.png)

-A box with a translucent background (like the header) with another call to action, given the user reasons why they should consider subscribing.
+A box with a translucent background (like the header) with another call to action, giving the user reasons why they should consider subscribing.
 An encouragement to click the link (within the box) that will take them to the Subscription page.
 Cloud icons taken fromt Font Awesome are used in lieu of bullet points.

 ![Why Subscribe](https://user-images.githubusercontent.com/103432143/172259712-45970bce-bd3a-4144-b9ef-53e0430594c2.png)